Courtney Thorne-Smith: Writing

 On September 18, 2007, Thorne-Smith's novel, Outside In, was published by Broadway Books in New York.

-Spokeswoman
+Other ventures

-In 1997, she became a spokeswoman for Almay cosmetics, being the face of their new "Skin Stays Clean" line of make-up.
-She is also a spokeswoman for the Atkins diet.
+In 1997, she became a spokesperson for cosmetics brand Almay, being the face of their new "Skin Stays Clean" line of make-up.
+She appeared for Almay's print ads and television commercials until 2001.
+In 2003, Thorne-Smith appeared on Kellogg's Special K cereal boxes as part of a breast cancer awareness campaign with Kelloggs and the Susan G. Komen Breast Cancer Foundation.

+During her career, she has appeared on the cover of magazines such as Shape, Parade, Self, InStyle Weddings, Entertainment Weekly, TV Guide, Vogue Knitting and Fit Pregnancy.

 Personal life

-In the early 1990s, Thorne-Smith dated Andrew Shue, her on-screen lover from Melrose Place.
-In June 2000, the actress married geneticist Andrew Conrad; the couple divorced in January 2001.
+On June 2, 2000, Thorne-Smith married genetic scientist Andrew Conrad.
+The couple separated in January 2001.

-On January 1, 2007, she married Roger Fishman, president of the marketing firm the Zizo Group and author of the book What I Know.
-On January 11, 2008, at age 40, she gave birth to their son, Jacob Emerson Fishman.
+On January 1, 2007, she married talent agent Roger Fishman.
+On January 11, 2008, she gave birth to their son.
+The couple separated in September 2021, and Thorne-Smith filed for divorce in June 2025.